 The trip generation module estimates trip productions and attractions based on zonal attributes (e.g. population, households, income, employment, etc.).
 Productions and attractions are generated for each TAZ and balanced by trip purpose at the regional level.
-Cross-classified trip rates are applied in the model to represent trip-making characteristics that vary by household size and income.
-Generally, trip rates increase as household size and income increase.
+Person trip productions are generated using a disaggregate choice model estimated from the 2010 household travel survey.
+This model distinguishes between workers who commute and those who do not commute because they are either working from home or taking the day off.
+Truck trips and trip attractions are generated using a regression model.
 The unexpanded model includes the following trip purposes: